morphyyyy/Madden-20-Team-Playbook-Editor/README.md

 **All files need to live in the same folder to work correctly.
 *** Works with multiple instances running.

+## v1.4 - More bug fixes

+Delete, Copy, Paste is fully functional

 ## v1.3.1 - Bug fixes